WhyFamous/famous-gulp-seed/README.md

 #[Famous][1]-[Gulp][2]-Seed
-> A seed project to get started with the famous engine with Browserify and using Gulp as a task manager
+> A seed project to get started with the famous engine with Browserify and using Gulp as a task manager The original engine-seed was written with npm commands and allowed for only one entry point.
+This seed will allow for Multiple entry points.

 ### Features
  - Browserify using watchify and babelify (ES6)